-Hours and days of operation vary by location, but two meals are generally served each day, Monday through Friday, between 10:00 a.m. and Noon.
+Hours and days of operation vary by location, but a day's worth of food is generally served each day, Monday through Friday, between 10:00 a.m. and Noon.
 At many sites frozen meals are available to cover the weekends and holidays.

-It costs us $35 per week per client to provide Meals On Wheels.
-Clients are asked for a small contribution to help cover the cost of this service, but with the help of grants and donations, we can serve anyone in need, regardless of their ability to contribute.
+It costs us $25-$35 per week per client to provide Meals On Wheels.
+Clients are asked to contribute towards this cost, and the remainder is covered by charitable contributions from individuals, churches, businesses, community organizations, and the generous support of the United Way of Beaver County.
 Donate to help provide Meals On Wheels for someone in need by clicking here.